 I accept referrals from individuals and agencies and over the years I have worked with people referring from across Devon, Dorset, Hampshire and London.

-- Sessions are by appointment only and last for 1 hour.
+- Sessions are by appointment only

 - Most clients attend sessions weekly in order for counselling to be most effective.